-The automatic fire extinquisher can be activated manually by pulling the manual override handle located in the port aft cockpit (See fig. 2.14.1).
+The automatic fire extinquisher can be activated manually by pulling the manual override handle located on the starboard freeboard midship.

 Early detection and use of the manual override system will reduce fire damage by eliminating the time necessary for heat in the bilge to rise sufficiently to activate the automatic fire system.